25 Tips For Improving Student's Performance Via Private Conversationsby Becton Loveless

 17. Give Advice On HOW To Improve

-You just told a student that she did three things right in her essay -- it was well-organized, was presented in a reader-friendly way, and had conclusions that was bolstered by evidence cited in the essay.
+You just told a student that she did three things right in her essay -- it was well-organized, was presented in a reader-friendly way, and had conclusions that were bolstered by evidence cited in the essay.
 Now, you’re giving her the constructive criticism -- her spelling and grammar needs improvement.
 Don’t circle every error.
 That saps a student’s morale.
 Instead, give her advice on HOW to improve.
 You could give her a "Guide To Grammar" book.
 Or you might tell her to read a certain amount of books or periodicals or a certain kind of book or periodical.
 Be specific.

 18. Encourage Questions